 When read as a whole, the four prologues give a clear indication of Ximénez’s particular and general intent behind each treatise.
 Prologue statements such as “a lo q’ mira este tratado segundo en q’ se contiene el confesionario, y chateçismo, [y] un tratado q’ le añado en la lengua quiche, y traduçido en la nuestra castellana” are strong evidence that Ximénez purposefully sequenced the items as they are currently seen.
 By extension, Ximénez’s voice is sustained beyond the leading and trailing discourse, into, and through the text-proper of “Popol Vuh”.
 The marginalia thus shows that Popol Vuh is not a free-standing treatise and that the narrative should be studied in the context of the entire work.
 This should not be taken as if to negate or nullify the narrative’s anthropological or literary value, but it does destabilize the long-held view of Popol Vuh as subversive indigenous auto-ethnography.

-By virtue of its nature as paratext, the very marginalia which stands to contribute meaning to the core text problematizes the creation of accessible textual formulations, which Kate Bennett circumspectly observes: “to print an ‘unprintable’ text is a compromise, and much remains out of reach of the public domain which print represents.”
+It is the nature of paratext to defy the rigor of its conjoined text and the very marginalia which stands to contribute meaning to the text resists accessible textual formulations.
+As Kate Bennett circumspectly observes, “to print an ‘unprintable’ text is a compromise, and much remains out of reach of the public domain which print represents.”

 Much of my work is focused on raising awareness of Ximénez’s interaction with the Popol Vuh narrative as evidenced through his prologues and annotations.
 Prior to my scholarship, there was no single edited collection of the prologues and their inclusion as an appendix was a significant contribution of my doctoral dissertation.